 Clostridioides difficile (formerly known as Clostridium difficile) is a bacterium which produces spores that are resistant to air, drying and heat.
-The spores survive in the environment and are the main route of transmission of the bacterium.
+The spores survive in the environment and are the main route of transmission.

-Clostridioides difficile (C. difficile) is present harmlessly in the gut (bowel) of up to 3-5% of healthy people and 66% of babies as part of their normal gut flora.
-However, when antibiotics disturb the balance of bacteria in the gut, C. difficile can multiply rapidly producing toxins causing diarrhoea or colitis.
+Clostridioides difficile (C. difficile) is present harmlessly in the gut (bowel) of up to 3-5% of healthy adults and 30-40% of babies as part of their normal flora.
+However, when antibiotics disturb the balance of bacteria in the gut, C. difficile can multiply rapidly, producing toxins which cause diarrhoea or colitis.